- Firm set up

 From there, select the appropriate workpaper pack, enter the client name, trading name (if applicable), and enter the file period.
 Check the box to accept the terms and conditions, and click Create New File.

 Tips and tricks: It is possible to create a client from the new file location.
 Simply type the new client name into the client section and click Create.
-Additional client details will need to be added in the clients page.
+Additional client details will need to be added to the client's page.

 File engagement team